| | |

 that passing through the Earth's atmosphere which "removes" most of

+the blue light.
 The VT-2004 Photo Archive contains a good

 number of photos, both from professional and amateur telescopes, that